calebchampion/P2WPKH_BIP84_Addresses/README.md

 # Address Explorer
+Need to download "english" file as it is the bip39 wordlist used for conversion.
+Just change "english" to the file path and name.
 ## Understanding bitcoin addresses in the P2WPKH form
 1. Creates or uses **BIP39 seed phrase** from 256 bit entropy.
 2. Calculates **root seed** with 2048 iterations of PBKDF2 using seed phrase and salt **passphrase**.